Defend Trump and ‘hammer’ Ramaswamy: DeSantis allies reveal debate strategy - The Boston Globe

 “There are four basic must-dos,” one of the memos urges DeSantis, whom the document refers to as “GRD.”

 “1.
-Attack Joe Biden and the media 3-5 times.
-2. State GRD’s positive vision 2-3 times.
+Attack Joe Biden and the media three to five times.
+2. State GRD’s positive vision two to three times.
 3. Hammer Vivek Ramaswamy in a response.
 4. Defend Donald Trump in absentia in response to a Chris Christie attack.”

 The documents were posted this week on the website of Axiom Strategies, the company owned by Jeff Roe, the chief strategist of DeSantis’ super PAC, Never Back Down.